kby-ai/IDCardRecognition-Docker/README.md

 ## Introduction

-This repo demonstrates the server-based recognition capabilities for ID cards, passports, and driver's licenses.<br/>
+This repo demonstrates the server-based recognition capabilities for `ID card`, `passport`, and `driver's license`.<br/>
-At the core of this project lies the ID Card Recognition SDK, which has been developed to provide comprehensive support for recognizing ID cards, passports, and driver's licenses from 200+ countries.
+At the core of this project lies the `ID Card Recognition SDK`, which has been developed to provide comprehensive support for recognizing `ID card`, `passport`, and `driver's license` from 200+ countries.

 ### ◾ID Card Recognition SDK Main Functionalities